hillerlab/GenomeAlignmentTools/README.md

 	in.chain	alignment file in chain format
-	target.2bit	full path to a .2bit file of reference species query.2bit	full path to a .2bit file of query species [options]	call RepeatFiller.py --help to see the full parameter list with description
+	target.2bit	full path to a .2bit file of reference species query.2bit	full path to a .2bit file of query species [options]	call RepeatFiller.py --help to see the full list of parameters controlling size and score thresholds of chains, and lastz and chaining options

 example: RepeatFiller.py -c hg38.speTri2.all.chain -T2 hg38.2bit -Q2 speTri2.2bit
 ```